SJTU-CGM/APAV/README.md

         mergeElePAV             Merge neighboring elements with the same PAV

     Estimate genome size:
-        pavSim                  Simulate the size of pan-genome and core-genome from the PAV table pavPlotSim              Draw growth curve of genome simulation
+        pavSize			Estimate the size of pan-genome and core-genome from the PAV table pavPlotSize		Draw estimated growth curves

     PAV analysis:
         pavPlotStat             Plot a half-violin chart to show the number of regions in each group of samples